Black Skimmer Fact Sheet

 DRAFT Conservation Management Plan 2014

-DEC has recently finished a draft 2014 Black Skimmer Conservation Management Plan that is now available for public comment.
+DEC is reviewing comments of the draft 2014 Black Skimmer Conservation Management Plan.
 The plan focuses on management, monitoring, research and outreach actions to help counteract many of the negative factors influencing skimmer breeding productivity in the state.

 - Download plan for viewing and printing: Black Skimmer Conservation Management Plan (PDF) (3.5 MB)